yuxi-TJU/CoChem-Agents/README.md

 # CoChem Agents

-A collaborative framework for building chemistry & materials agents with **Gemini CLI + MCP**.
+A collaborative framework for building chemistry & materials agents with general agent framework, like Gemini CLI, Claude code, or Codex, +**MCP**.

 **CoChem Agents:** an open framework for chemistry & materials AI.
 Use Gemini CLI as the general agent shell and add capabilities via the Model Context Protocol (MCP).
 Skip one-off agents—publish MCP servers (RDKit, Materials Project, sims, lab APIs) and compose them.
 Integrate once, reuse everywhere.

 **CoChem Agents** turns the “one-agent-per-domain” pattern on its head.
-Instead of crafting bespoke chemistry or materials agents, we use **Gemini CLI** as the general-purpose agent shell and plug in domain tools via the **Model Context Protocol (MCP)**.
+Instead of crafting bespoke chemistry or materials agents, we use **general agent framework, like Gemini CLI, Claude code, or Codex** as the general-purpose agent shell and plug in domain tools via the **Model Context Protocol (MCP)**.
 Anyone can contribute an MCP server—RDKit, Materials Project, your internal pipeline—and it becomes instantly usable by the same agent.
 This creates an open, extensible ecosystem rather than a zoo of siloed agents.

 ## Why chemistry & materials agents matter (now)